-Nanaimo has some incredible rivers, creeks, and waterfalls, all are fairly easy to reach and they are for the most part well worth the hike.
-A short by very pleasant hike is the trail that takes you into the Benson Creek.
-The hike in is quite pleasing and you could see deer, raccoons, possible elk or black bears along with any number of birds.
-Looking down, you might see some of the forest floor creatures like snakes, salamanders, and frogs.
+Nanaimo has some incredible rivers, creeks, and waterfalls, all are fairly easy to reach, and they are for the most part well worth the hike.
+A short by very pleasant hike is the trail that takes you into Benson Creek.
+The hike is quite pleasing, and you could see deer, raccoons, possible elk, or black bears along with any number of birds.
+Looking down, you might see some forest floor creatures like snakes, salamanders, and frogs.
 At the end of the trail, you will also reach Ammonite Falls.

 Reaching Benson Creek is fairly straight forward and there is plenty of signage on the trail to guide you along.
 To reach the trail.
-To reach the trailhead, head west on Jinglepot Rd, drive until you reach Kilpatrick Rd and turn left here.
-Follow the road for a short way then turn right on Jameson Road, follow this road until you you see creekside place, turn right here and you will the trail parking lot.
-Park here and walk back up Jameson Road and turn onto right onto the logging road where you will see a large yellow gate.
+To reach the trailhead, head west on Jingle pot Rd, drive until you reach Kilpatrick Rd, and turn left here.
+Follow the road for a short way then turn right on Jameson Road, follow this road until you see Creekside place, turn right here, and you will the trail parking lot.
+Park here and walk back up Jameson Road and turn right onto the logging road where you will see a large yellow gate.
 Do not park at this gate, they will tow you away.